DKSH: Organizational background

 In a similar manner, in 1871 Wilhelm Heinrich Diethelm joined Hooglandt & Co., established in 1860 in Singapore.
-Sixteen years later, in 1887, he acquired this company and renamed it as Diethelm & Co.
+Sixteen years later, in 1887, he acquired this company and renamed it Diethelm & Co.
 Ltd.

-The three ancestral companies expanded their business primarily in Asia.
-Although the European market played a subsidiary role, each headquarters was situated in Switzerland, which illustrates the intensive contact to the home country.
+The three ancestral companies expanded their businesses primarily in Asia.
+Although the European market played a subsidiary role, each headquarters was situated in Switzerland, which illustrates the intensive contact with the home country.